rust-lang/rfcs/text/0000-non-ascii-idents.md

 The lint is triggered by identifiers that do not qualify for the "Moderately Restrictive" identifier profile specified in [Unicode® Technical Standard #39 Unicode Security Mechanisms Section 5.2 Restriction-Level Detection][TR39RestrictionLevel].

 Note: The definition of "Moderately Restrictive" can be changed by future versions of the Unicode standard to reflect changes in the natural languages used or for other reasons.

+## Global mixed script detection with confusables

+As an additional measure, we try to detect cases where a codebase primarily using a certain script has identifiers from a different script confusable with that script.

+During `mixed_script_idents` computation, keep track of how often identifiers from various script groups crop up.
+If an identifier is from a less-common script group (say, <1% of identifiers), _and_ it is entirely confusable with the majority script in use (e.g. the string `"арр"` or `"роре"` in Cyrillic)

+This can trigger `confusable_idents`, `mixed_script_idents`, or a new lint.

+We identify sets of characters which are entirely confusable: For example, for Cyrillic-Latin, we have `а, е, о, р, с, у, х, ѕ, і, ј, ԛ, ԝ, ѐ, ё, ї, ӱ, ӧ, ӓ, ӕ, ӑ` amongst the lowercase letters (and more amongst the capitals).
+This list likely can be programmatically derived from the confusables data that Unicode already has.
+It may be worth filtering for exact confusables.
+For example, Cyrillic, Greek, and Latin have a lot of confusables that are almost indistinguishable in most fonts, whereas `ھ` and `ס` are noticeably different-looking from `o` even though they're marked as a confusables.

+The main confusable script pairs we have to worry about are Cyrillic/Latin/Greek, Armenian/Ethiopic, and a couple Armenian characters mapping to Greek/Latin.
+We can implement this lint conservatively at first by dealing with a blacklist of known confusables for these script pairs, and expand it if there is a need.

+There are many confusables _within_ scripts -- Arabic has a bunch of these as does Han (both with other Han characters and and with kana), but since these are within the same language group this is outside the scope of this RFC.
+Such confusables are equivalent to `l` vs `I` being confusable in some fonts.

+For reference, a list of all possible Rust identifier characters that do not trip `less_used_codepoints` but have confusables can be found [here][unicode-set-confusables], with their confusable skeleton and script group mentioned on the right.
+Note that in many cases the confusables are visually distinguishable, or are diacritic marks.

 ## Adjustments to the "bad style" lints